genmeblog/techtest/docs/api.md

 When predicate is used you may want to limit columns passed to the function (`select-keys` option).

 Additionally you may want to precalculate some values which will be visible for predicate as additional columns.
-It's done internally by calling `add-or-update-columns` on a dataset. `:pre` is used as a column definitions.
+It's done internally by calling `add-or-replace-columns` on a dataset. `:pre` is used as a column definitions.

 #### Select